Home Accidents, Deaths and Injuries: Statistics and Facts

 FINANCIAL IMPACT OF HOME ACCIDENTS

-Home accidents can be expensive, from medical bills to property repairs.
-For example, the average cost of a fall for older adults is over $62,000, and fires caused $14.7 billion in property damage in 2023.
+Home accidents are expensive.
+Medical bills and property repairs add up quickly.
+The average cost of a fall for older adults exceeds $62,000, and fires caused $14.7 billion in property damage in 2023.

-Investing in prevention can help lower these costs.
-Simple items like a $20 smoke detector or a $50 grab bar can reduce the risk of accidents.
-Many homeowners insurance policies offer discounts for safety upgrades, making prevention even cheaper.
+Investing in prevention lowers these costs.
+Simple items like a $20 smoke detector or a $50 grab bar reduce accident risk.
+Many homeowners insurance policies offer discounts for safety upgrades, making prevention more affordable.

 Home Deaths and Death Rates by State

 In 2023, West Virginia reported the highest preventable injury-related death rate at 123 per 100,000 population, followed by Tennessee (97) and New Mexico (96).
-These states face significant challenges from falls, poisonings and other household hazards.
+Falls, poisonings and other household hazards challenge these states.

-Nebraska (45), Utah (45), and Texas (50) reported the lowest rates.
-However, even these lower numbers still represent significant preventable deaths, highlighting the continued need for proactive safety measures.
+Nebraska (45), Utah (45) and Texas (50) reported the lowest rates.
+These numbers reflect preventable deaths requiring ongoing safety measures.

 State